pjakiela/ECON523/exercises/E3-DD1.md

 ### Question 1

 Use stata's `twoway` command to make a graph of maternal mortality in the two wings of the hospital.
-First, if you have not already, install the `blindschemes` packing by running the command
+First, if you have not already, install the `blindschemes` packing by running the command:
 ```
 ssc install blindschemes
 ```